-If your heating equipment isn’t working properly, maybe the thermostat is defective.
+If your home’s heating and cooling equipment isn’t working right, maybe the thermostat is the problem.

-Here’s how to see if your thermostat works:
+Here’s how to test your thermostat to see if it works: